 Figure 5.6: We compare CSRT and SSD to our AVOT method for multi-object tracking.
-Two colliding objects with the same geometry but different materials are tracked free-falling in a virtual scene from Sound-20K (267).
+Two colliding objects with the same geometry but different materials are tracked free-falling in a virtual scene from Sound-20K (Zhang et al., 2017c).
 CSRT is unable to maintain tracking post-collision and while SSD recovers, it temporarily loses tracking at the time of occlusion.
 Audio-visual AVOT maintains tracking across all frames.
 Please see the Supplementary Video for more demonstrations.